Emmanuel0254/Students-tasks-management-system/README.md

 # Students-tasks-management-system
-A Web App that help supervisors give tasks according to their courses and give feedback.
+A Web App that help supervisors give tasks to students / attachee according to their courses and give feedback.